 Sometimes, a baby may need some extra help in making the transition to the world.
-For those babies who need more critical care services, we have our Neonatal Intensive Care Unit - also called the NICU and pronounced “Nick-You.”
-Riverside's NICU is the only Level III Neonatal Intensive Care Unit on the Peninsula, Riverside Neonatal Intensive Care Unit is an extraordinary place where neonatologists nurses, respiratory therapists, and other specialists work closely with families to help these special babies get off to a great start.
+For those babies who need these more critical care services, we have our Neonatal Intensive Care Unit - also called the NICU and pronounced “Nick-You.”
+Riverside's NICU is the only Level III Neonatal Intensive Care Unit on the Peninsula (American Academy of Pediatrics definitions of NICU levels).
+It is an extraordinary place where neonatologists, advanced practice providers, nurses, respiratory therapists, and other specialists work closely with families to help these special babies get off to a great start.
 Except under rare circumstances, this level of care means that your baby can stay on the Peninsula and near to you at home.

-The Neonatal Intensive Care Unit is located on the south wing of the second floor between Labor and Delivery and the Women and Infant Unit.
-From the main lobby at Riverside Regional Medical Center, you will take the elevator to the second floor.
-You will need to enter through the security doors to Labor & Delivery and follow the signs to the Neonatal Intensive Care Unit, on the third floor follow the signs to the Neonatal Intensive Care Unit.
+The Neonatal Intensive Care Units are located on the south wing of the second and third floors, close to the Woman & Infant Unit and Labor & Delivery.
+From the main lobby at Riverside Regional Medical Center, you will need to take the elevator to the second or third floor accordingly.
+On the second floor enter through the security doors to Labor & Delivery and follow the signs to the Neonatal Intensive Care Unit, on the third floor follow the signs to the Neonatal Intensive Care Unit.